Apple, Google plan software to slow virus, joining global debate on tracking

 The logs will be scrambled to keep infected individuals’ data anonymous, even to Apple, Google and contact tracing app makers, the companies said.
 Apple and Google said their contact tracing system will not track GPS location.

-“To their credit, Apple and Google have announced an approach that appears to mitigate the worst privacy and centralization risks,” said Jennifer Granick, surveillance and cybersecurity counsel for the American Civil Liberties Union.
+“To their credit, Apple and Google have announced an approach that appears to mitigate the worst privacy and centralization risks,” Jennifer Granick, surveillance and cybersecurity counsel for the American Civil Liberties Union, said.

+She added that the companies could have more safeguards such as specifying that contract tracing features would not be used beyond the current pandemic.

 Apple and Google plan to release software tools in mid-May to contact tracing apps that they and public health authorities approve.
 Apps including Private Kit and CoEpi, which had contacted Apple and Google for help a month ago, said the new tools would enable them to drop potentially unreliable workarounds.